backstage/backstage/contrib/docs/tutorials/cloudfoundry-deployment.md

 In UAA, create a new OAuth client with scopes that give Backstage the following permissions:

 - Ability for the UAA client to issue refresh tokens
-- Obtain a user's openid, profile, and email
+- Obtain a user's `openid`, profile, and email
 - Redirect back to the Backstage instance, after login

 ```